gamblevore/speedie/Documentation/Perry.md

 ## Speed And Efficiency

-Overall...
-Perry is also a very **fast** and light small program.
-Weighing at only 2.1MB on OSX.
-Compare that to Xcode which can be over 21GB, (10000x bigger).
+Perry is light, fast and small.
+Perry weighs at only 900KB on OSX.
+Compare that to Xcode which can be over 20GB, (21000x bigger).
 Incredible that Perry is so small.
-This is because it is made in Speedie, and Speedie writes good programs.
+This is because Perry is made in Speedie, which is a great compiler.
+And also because I made it.

 Perry reminds us of the kind of programs you used to like and enjoy maybe 20 years ago... small fast light programs that do a lot... without all the bloat.